If you recently launched your eCommerce store, you must be looking for ways to boost your online sales and conversions.

 Google Ads campaigns can help you boost online sales.
 But this isn't its only benefit.

-It can also help you create brand awareness.
+It can also help you create brand awareness and spread your brand messaging.
 It's because when they search for the keywords you're using, your ad can appear on the search engine results page.

 5. Track Performance